What is a credible interval?

 When used in frequentist methods, a confidence interval is a probability about whether the interval presented contains the value of the experiment objective (or improvement).

-Learn more about how Optimize's Bayesian methods differs from other tools.
+Learn more about how Optimize's Bayesian methods differ from other tools.

 Modeled objective rate